 There are many dive shops in Kona.
 Some offer Kona scuba dive gear repair on a very limited basis and others charge a premium price for a standard service.
-Kona Honu Divers offers both great service and reasonable prices on all of your kona scuba dive gear repair.
+Kona Honu Divers offers both great service and reasonable prices on all of your Kona scuba dive gear repair needs.

 - 2nd stage service: $39.95

 How to check if your dive gear needs servicing

 Check out our FAQ’s below for service intervals and repair questions.

 Don’t wait too long to service your gear Yuck!